sdras/awesome-actions/README.md

 - [Prow GitHub Actions](https://github.com/jpmcb/prow-github-actions) - Automation of policy enforcement, chat-ops, and automatic PR merging.
 - [Check GitHub Status in your Workflow](https://github.com/crazy-max/ghaction-github-status)
 - [Manage Labels on GitHub (create/rename/update/delete) as Code](https://github.com/crazy-max/ghaction-github-labeler)
+- [Code of conduct compliance through sentiments analysis](https://github.com/derberg/code-of-conduct-sentiment-analysis-github-action) - Analyze sentiments in issues and PRs to identify negative content that may violate your code of conduct.

 ### Collection of Actions